eguezgustavo/app_logic_abstraction/README.md

 # Application logic abstraction
-This is a simple task list application.
-There are three entry points, a flask application, a cli application and a console application.
-The main idea of this respository is to ilustrate how application logic should be abstracted from the implementation.
+This is a simple task-list application.
+There are three entry points: a flask application, a cli application, and a console application.
+The main idea of this repository is to illustrate the abstraction of the application logic from the implementation.

 To run the flask app execute:
 ```